-The board has overall responsibility for the management of Petoro, including ensuring that appropriate management and control systems are in place, and for exercising supervision of the day-to-day conduct of the company's business.
+The Board has overall responsibility for the management of Petoro, including ensuring that appropriate management and control systems are in place, and for exercising supervision of the day-to-day conduct of the company's business.
 The work of the board is based on instructions which describe its responsibilities and mode of working.
-The board met 8 times in 2017.
+The board met 9 times in 2018.

-As an appendix to the instructions for its work, the board has adopted supplementary provisions for matters it shall consider.
-An annual schedule of meetings has been established for the work of the board, with the emphasis on considering topical commercial issues and following up strategies, budgets and interim results.
-The board utilises a balanced scorecard system as a key instrument for measuring results.
+As an appendix to the instructions for its work, the Board has adopted supplementary provisions for matters it shall consider.
+An annual schedule of meetings has been established for the work of the Board, with the emphasis on considering topical commercial issues and following up strategies, budgets and interim results.
+The Board utilises a balanced scorecard system as a key instrument for measuring results.

-The board considers major investment decisions within the portfolio, follow-up and consideration of activities in the licences, and monitoring of gas sales - including an assessment of the overall risk picture.
-The board has chosen to organise its work related to compensation through a sub-committee comprising two of the shareholder-elected directors, one of whom is the deputy chair.
+The Board considers major investment decisions within the portfolio, follow-up and consideration of activities in the licences, and monitoring of sales, including an assessment of the overall risk picture.
+The Board has chosen to organise its work related to compensation through a sub-committee comprising two of the shareholder-elected directors, one of whom is the deputy chair.
 No other sub-committees have been established.
-In the event of conflicts of interest, the established practice has been for the director concerned to abstain from the board's consideration of the matter.
-Conflicts of interest are a fixed item on the agenda for the board's meetings and consideration of matters.
+In the event of conflicts of interest, the established practice has been for the director concerned to abstain from the Board's consideration of the matter.
+Conflicts of interest are a fixed item on the agenda for the Board's meetings and consideration of matters.

-An annual self-assessment is conducted by the board, which encompasses an evaluation of its own work and mode of working, as well as its collaboration with company management.
-The self-assessment for 2017 is complete.
-The board reviewed the company's CSR, business ethics guidelines and board instructions.
-The board met 8 times in 2017.
+An annual self-assessment is conducted by the Board, which encompasses an evaluation of its own work and mode of working, as well as its collaboration with company management.
+The self-assessment for 2018 is complete.
+The board reviewed the company's CSR, business ethics quidelines and board instructions.